How Learning Rate Decay Wastes Your Best Data in Curriculum-Based LLM Pretraining: Discussion

 \paragraph{Limitations of the Data Folding Strategy. } To address the limited gains of vanilla data curricula, recent work introduced the \textit{folding} strategy, which divides the dataset into several consecutive folds and applies sorting within each stage~\citep{dai2025dataefficacylanguagemodel,zhang2025randomsamplingefficientlanguage}.
 Following \citet{dai2025dataefficacylanguagemodel}, we tested the three-fold configuration they identified as optimal.
 These experiments are conducted with a 0.5B model.
 We replicate their observation that folding improves performance under a low peak LR ($1\times10^{-4}$) but find that this benefit diminishes—and even reverses—under a higher peak LR ($3\times10^{-3}$), as shown in \Cref{tab:folding_comparison}.
 The higher-LR setting shows better overall performance than the low-LR setting in our experiments.
 These findings, as well as results of 1.5B models in~\Cref{sec:folding}, suggest that folding is not robust across different model scales or learning-rate settings.
 Its apparent gains may reflect compensation for a suboptimal LR schedule rather than a fundamental advantage.
 The limitations of the folding strategy and the strengths of our design underscore the importance of jointly considering curriculum design and LR scheduling.

 \paragraph{Interpretation via the Loss Landscape. } Our interpretation aligns with the river-valley model of the loss landscape~\citep{wen2025understanding}, which characterizes optimization as progress along two primary directions: the \textit{signal} (river) direction, where loss decreases gradually, and the \textit{noise} (valley) direction, where loss oscillates sharply.
 We extend this framework by positing that data quality influences the gradient's components: high-quality data are assumed to provide a stronger, more stable signal direction and less noise, whereas low-quality data provide a weaker signal and induce more noise.
 In the context of a data curriculum, as data quality increases, the update direction becomes more dominated by the stable signal component.
 This mechanism facilitates faster convergence, as observed in our experiments (\Cref{fig:const-dclm-curriculum-ablation,fig:const-preselect-curriculum-ablation}).
-In the river-valley model, when LR decay is applied, the optimizer settles toward the valley floor, reducing noise but also slowing progress along the signal direction, thus underusing the signal from high-quality data.
+In the river-valley model, when LR decay is applied, the optimizer settles toward the valley floor, reducing noise but also slowing progress along the signal direction, thus underusing the signal from high-quality data. \citet{dremov2025training} also analyzes the bias-variance relation during the cooldown phase in WSD schedule pretraining, using the river-valley framework.